Free Printable Halloween Apothecary Labels: 16 different designs.

 These antique-looking Halloween apothecary labels are some of the cutest for decorating.
 I had a lot of fun designing these, but even more using them!
-They have multiple uses:
+They have multiple uses.

-“A Pumpkin and a Princess” shares some great ideas, including sticking moss in a bottle.
+“A Pumpkin and a Princess” shares some great ideas for these labels, including sticking moss in a bottle.
 Feel free to check out her designs!

 You can also use them to label food.
 At a Halloween party, when guests bring food, just leave out some blank labels and markers.
 Then they can label exactly what they brought!